lordpba/AI_Magi/readme.md

 # Evangelion Magi System Simulation

 This project is a simulation of the Magi System from the Neon Genesis Evangelion series.
-It uses the `crewai` package to create agents that represent the three supercomputers of the Magi System: Melchior, Balthasar, and Caspar.
+It uses the `crewai` package to create agents that represent the three supercomputers of the Magi System: Melchior, Balthasar, and Casper.

 ## Code Overview